MichelleW1234/webApp/README.md

 # Description:

-A web app turned into rock-paper-scissors game which was coded a while back.
+Based on a rock-paper-scissors game created a while back, but now brought out of the terminal and turned into a web-application.